niklasbuschmann/contrast/about.md

 Despite being deeply immersed in STEM, I feel as though I'm an inherently creative person.
 You might find me playing or creating music when I'm not doodling or designing.

-In an effort to avoid withering away into dust, I also spend time bouldering and playing all kinds of racquet sports.
+In an effort to avoid withering away, I also spend time bouldering and playing all kinds of racquet sports.
+I don't want to lose a pushup contest with my future grandkids.

 ## Recreation

 I believe that video games are one of the best ways to stay connected with friends who can't meet in person.
-If I'm gaming, I usually spend my time on Riot Games, Tetris, chess, and other strategy or co-op games.
+If I'm gaming, I usually spend my time on TFT, League, Tetris or chess.
 Feel free to add me on Discord: dodoman767

 I'm also currently in the middle of watching Vinland Saga and it's amazing!